razwanizmi/twitter/README.md

-Clone of twitter app built with Sinatra.
+Clone of Twitter app built with Sinatra.

 Demo on http://raztwitter.herokuapp.com.